csherwood-usgs/mvco_optics/README.md

 * `bin_ave_var_suspsed_insts.m` - Bin averages raw data (as posted in data release) to make profile .mat files (e.g., `suspsed_ba_20_20rstrim_crs_cen.mat`).
 The number (e.g., 20) indicates the minutes for bin-average...20 = 1 profile, 40 = 2 profiles, 80 = 3 profiles.
 The `var` here indicates that variance results are also produced. `cen` in the output file name means that bin centers are included for some (but not all) of the instruments.
 (Why not all?
 Might need to look back at this aspect.)
 The product of this script does not include any of the finest LISST sizes...the first 13 bins are all zeros, as is the input data...so it is not a problem with the script, and may be a result of the LISST data processing choices.

+This script was slightly modified to process a different LISST output file, producing a new bin-averaged datafile called `suspsed_ba_20rstrim_crs_cen_june_25_2018` which does have information in the first LISST bins.
+The input file from the STG server was `..\Stg-proc\data\MVCO_11\910moving_arm\9109armlisst\Processing\Spherical\MVCO_lstats.mat`, dated 8/15/2012.
+This looks like the most-recently produced LISST output file, and (I think) it was processed using LISST SOP 5.

 * `plot_pfa_ts.m` - prepares data for `fdyn.m`
   * Loads the time series data `ustar_av.mat` created by `plot_ustar.m`
   * Loads LISST size bins from `lisst_av`